 While there is indeed great worth in canonical literature (few English teachers or literacy scholars would deny their value), the continuing myopic focus on the classics for today's English classrooms ignores important considerations:

-In the pages that follow, I refer the visitor to scholars who highlight the value in using young adult literature in our classrooms, I provide resources for how teachers might use YAL in today's English classrooms, and I supply resources for finding high quality YAL (including many of my favorite texts).
+In the pages that follow, I refer the visitor to scholars who highlight the value in using middle grades and young adult literature in our classrooms, I provide resources for how teachers might use YAL in today's English classrooms, and I supply resources for finding high quality YAL (including many of my favorite texts).